ezyang/ghstack/README.md

 There are some weird aspects about GitHub's design which lead to unusual design decisions on this tool.

-1. When you create a PR on GitHub, you cannot subsequently change which repository it merges into (you can change which branch merges into).
-   This means you have a hard choice when designing a tool like this: if you want to target the topmost PR to master, you must push branches onto the origin repo; if you give up on this, you can push branches into a fork.
-We've decided to give up targets to master so that we can push the branches to your fork.

-   (Actually, this is a lie; we still push to origin lol.)
+1. When you create a PR on GitHub, it is ALWAYS created on the repository that the base branch exists on.
+Thus, we MUST push branches to the upstream repository that you want PRs to be created on.
+This can result in a lot of stale branches hanging around; you'll need to setup some other mechanism for pruning these branches.

 2. Branch name does not correspond to pull request number.
 While this would be excellent, we have no way of reserving a pull request